 Climb with us in the hilltowns of Western Massachusetts and learn the joy and freedom of tree climbing.
 Wildcat Tree Climbing offers the opportunity to learn the basics of recreational tree climbing and arborist tree climbing to enable you to set off on your own and climb the trees that will fill your life with fresh air, fun, healthy adventure, and a unique and thrilling sport -- or enable you to compete with other professional scientists or tree workers who use climbing methods (not bucket trucks) to do their work.

-Wildcat Tree Climbing & Care is located in Williamsburg Mass, just 20 minutes from I-91, a few miles west of the Connecticut River Valley and the Five-College area of Northampton-Amherst-South Hadley.
-We provide opportunities to train in the deciduous forests -- oaks, birches, and maples -- of the New England bioregion.
+Wildcat Tree Climbing classes are located in the hills of Ashfield Mass, some 35 minutes from I-91, west of the Connecticut River Valley and the Five-College area of Northampton-Amherst-South Hadley.
+We provide opportunities to train in the deciduous forests—oaks, birches, sycamores, beech, and maples—of the New England bioregion.
 Got a special back country hiking and climbing adventure in mind?
 Tell us what you’d like.
 Ask about possibilities for camping or other local accommodations.

-Our NETC trained and certified instructors invite you to join them in Massachusetts, where they will empower and guide you to get off the ground and into the realms of squirrels, the haunts of crows and owls, and the arms of New England’s rooted giants.
+Our NETC trained and certified instructor is Keith Harmon Snow: he invites you to join him in Massachusetts, where you will empower and guide you to get off the ground and into the realms of squirrels, the haunts of crows and owls, and the arms of New England’s rooted giants.

 Patient and thorough teaching skills are complemented by attention to responsible behavior and safety.
 Knowledgeable about wildlife and the environment, we share a general love for all things outdoors and a passion for adventure.
 Keith has climbed some of the world’s higher mountains and explored the world’s most fantastic forest ecosystems (e.g. Congo, Madagascar, Sumatra, Thailand, Vancouver Island).
 The skills taught in our Basic and Advanced tree climbing classes will enable you to move in and out of trees safely, comfortably, and efficiently -- whether you are an arborist, tree worker, outdoor enthusiast, sport climber, professional scientist (primatologist, botantist, ornithologist, climatologist, leaf collector, bug catcher, etc), or professional photographer or other.